Fall is the time to plant spring-flowering bulbs

 If your clients want certain springtime flowers like tulips, now is the time for planting.

 As the cooler temperatures of the fall season have begun to set in throughout many parts of the country, the last thing that your clients might be thinking about is spring color.
-But now is the time to plant bulbs that will produce beautiful blooms once spring rolls around.
+But now is the time to plant bulbs that will produce beautiful blooms once spring does roll around.

 By adding bulb planting to your service lineup, you can offer your clients more value during their fall mulching services.
 It's not uncommon for clients to forget that now is the time to install certain spring-flowering bulbs.
 Even if they end up being the ones that install them, they'll appreciate your foresight and knowledge in making this timely recommendation.